 Embedding vs Linking

-You can either copy the contents of the source file into the phrase library or alternatively create a dynamic link between PhraseExpress and the source file:
+You can either import the content of external source files or alternatively create a dynamic link between PhraseExpress and the source file:

 The data is taken from the external data source and stored in your phrase database.

 Advantage: The data source is no longer needed by PhraseExpress after import.
 The imported data travels with your phrase database.

 Disadvantage: Later changes in the source file are not updated in the PhraseExpress phrase database.
 After import, there is no further data connection between the source file and PhraseExpress.
 To refresh contents, you would have to delete the imported data in PhraseExpress and import it again .

 Only references (linking) of the external data are imported into the phrase database.
 PhraseExpress generates the text modules again from the data source every time it is started.

 Advantage: Changes in the source file are updated in PhraseExpress on every porgram start.

 Disadvantage: The data source must be available to PhraseExpress at all times.
 E.g. If you link to a file stored on a network storage, it doesn't work if you are are disconnected from the network.

 If you share the phrase database with a team, all users also must have access to a dynamically linked source file.